rickerbh/spree-search/README.markdown

 It can be tested using the following route:
 /search/test

 It includes extended search based on some criteria like name, price and classification it is directly in or below it.
 It can be tested using the following route:

 /searches/new

 It has basic sort support for products, by default the only view that has it working is the result of the extended search, but it can be included in all the rest of the application including the main view and the view by current taxon.

+or test the following route:

+/price/filter/0

+for only price filtering.

 ## gems needed
 activerecord-tableless
+searchlogic >= 2.3.3

 ## Screenshots